Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned LP Relaxation

 Lemma \ref{lem: two-part_partition_bound} bounds the worst-case relaxation error for each possible row-based partition.
-Therefore, our final step in the development of our two-part partition is to find which row minimizes the upper bound \eqref{eq: two-part_partition_bound}.
-This optimal two-part partition is now presented.
+Therefore, our final step in the development of our branching scheme is to find which row minimizes the upper bound \eqref{eq: two-part_partition_bound}.
+This worst-case optimal branching scheme is now presented.